plai-group/admin-info/Travel.md

 * Second authors of a conference presentation or poster can apply for the [UBC Graduate Student travel Fund](https://www.grad.ubc.ca/awards/graduate-student-travel-fund) or other similar programs.
 The PLAI group will match the funding received.
 * Other authors of a conference presentation or poster are generally not supported.
 * Each student is entitled to a single funded summer school
-* If you do receive partial funding from other sources for your conference (such as programs the conference run), we can discuss a contribution from the lab on top of that as well.
+* If you do receive partial funding from other sources for your conference (such as programs the conference runs), we can discuss a contribution from the lab on top of that as well.

 # Procedures for Travel Booking and Reimbursement
-You can completely book your travel yourself, or we can book your flight and accomodation for you using the PLAI Group credit card (to reduce the financial strain on you prior to the trip).
+You can book your travel yourself, or we can book your flight and accomodation for you using the PLAI Group credit card.
+In both cases, your travel itinerary needs to be approved by the lab prior to booking; otherwise, the lab will not be responsible for the costs.

 ## Before your trip:
-* Make sure to familarize yourself with [UBC Finance travel policy](https://finance.ubc.ca/procure-pay/expenditure-guidelines/travel-expenditures)
+* Make sure to familarize yourself with the [UBC Finance travel policy](https://finance.ubc.ca/procure-pay/expenditure-guidelines/travel-expenditures)
-* Fill the [Travel Request Form](https://cs-plai-2019.sites.olt.ubc.ca/internal/travel-request/).
+* Fill the [Travel Request Form](https://plai.cs.ubc.ca/internal/travel-request/).
 You will need the following information:
   * The conference name, dates, link
   * Short description for the reason of your trip (usually this will be something like "I am doing a talk/poster on XYZ")
   * Your travel itinerary/flight information (could be the link from google flight)